Public Records Request

 In general, files and records are public records and may be reviewed by anyone upon request during normal office hours.

 Certain files, records, or documents may be exempt from public access under the provisions of Sections 6254 and 6254.7 of the Government Code.
 Material determined by this department to be within the exempted status will be made available only upon specific approval of the city attorney.

 Procedures & Conditions

-- All persons seeking to review records may submit a request either orally or in writing.
-City staff may suggest that the requester complete the city public Records Request Form.
-However, the requester is not required to complete the form in order to inspect public records.
+- All persons seeking to review records may submit a request online, orally or in writing.
+Records can be requested using the Records Request Form (PDF), however, the requester is not required to complete the form in order to inspect public records.
 Written requests should be submitted to the City Clerk, Fort Bragg City Hall, 416 North Franklin Street, Fort Bragg, CA 95437; by fax: 707-961-2802; or via email.
 Verbal requests can be made by calling the City Clerk's office at 707-961-2823, ext.
 104.

 - All non-exempt public records responsive to a request will be made available for inspection during normal business hours.